projectriff/projectriff.io/_docs/023-getting-started-docker-for-mac.md

 ```

 ## uninstalling and reinstalling istio
 One caveat with Docker for Mac is that it handles Kubernetes NodePorts differently from minikube.
-If you need to upgrade Knative and Istio, we recommend resetting the Kubernetes cluster first, and then reinstalling Knative with Istio from scratch.
-Uninstalling and reinstalling without resetting Kubernetes can result in the knative-ingress becoming unreachable.
+If you need to upgrade Knative, we recommend resetting the Kubernetes cluster first, and then reinstalling Knative.
+Not resetting Kubernetes can result in the knative-ingress becoming unreachable after a reinstall.
+Fortunately cached docker images are preserved when you reset Kubernetes.

 ![reset Kubernetes using Preferences/Reset](/images/docker-for-mac-reset-kubernetes.png)